totallyswede/cosmos-stake-bot/readme.md

 `docker push myrepo.io/cosmos-stake-bot`

 Use the image in whatever means you find best for you.
+The Dockerfile assumes you will feed the application the information it needs via environment variables.